 - Add in the chili powder, white pepper, and Worcestershire Sauce.

 - Mix everything well, scraping down the sides as needed.
 I use my flat metal attachment to get this job done.

 - Taste and adjust the seasoning.
-Store in a covered bowl.
+Then store in a covered bowl.
 Use within 5 days.